kuwv/python-compendium/docs/settings.md

 ## Configuring Settings Manager

-`application` - Name of the application instance.
+`name` - Name of the name instance.

 `path` - Path to the configuration files.